james-sutt/Guess/README.md

 # Guess

-Guess is a word guessing game built using UIKit that runs on iOS.
+Guess is a word guessing game on iOS.